iqbalsound/AnsibleAssign12112022/README.md

-# AnsibleAssign12112022
+# Ansible Assignment-12112022
-Assinment Files - Ansile Revision Session
+## Assinment Files - Ansile Revision Sessions
+## AssignmentTask
+*You should be able to define variables and use facts in a playbook, as well as use variables defined in an encrypted file.
+Chapter 04, also able delete all installations*